Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

   * - start_time_xml
     - Call Start Time (XML formatted)
+    - Start of the call in the API user's time zone in Soap XML formatted time.

+  * - start_time_network_timezone
+    - Call Start Time Network Timezone
+    - Start of the call in the networks's time zone, followed by offset from GMT.

+  * - start_time_network_timezone_xml
+    - Call Start Time Network Timezone (XML formatted)
-    - Start of the call in Soap XML formatted time.
+    - Start of the call in the network's time zone in Soap XML formatted time.

   * - transaction_id
     - Transaction ID